imohitkr/HandGestureRecognition/README.md

 ![](blob/how-to-run.gif)

 When the web GUI starts you can navigate to the Video Gesture Recognizer to start playing.

 This
 [DEMO VIDEO ON YOUTUBE](https://www.youtube.com/watch?v=jvUc0RISKLs&ab_channel=MohitKumar) shows the application running.

+Presentation accompanying this project has been hosted [here](https://prezi.com/view/pyBmN1HaFZ2pXepsyzBc/).

 ### FAQ 💡
 * If video recognition doesn't work: make sure the camera is not blocked by some other application (e.g. Videocalling in Zoom or Teams).